Skip to content

 • LaunchMode guidance.player (hand a URL to the system media player on the device) vs .application (companion app + bidirectional dataChannel)

-• playbackControl vs dataChannel – AVKit's AVInterfaceControllable for standard playback control/observation, or raw Data exchange for custom protocols
+• playbackControl vs dataChannel – AVKit's AVPlaybackUserInterfaceControllable for standard playback control/observation, or raw Data exchange for custom protocols.
+(Do not use AVInterfaceControllable: Apple shipped and deprecated it in the same release, and it is a different, incompatible type.)

 • Consumer vs provider – your app is the consumer (no extension); a casting-protocol vendor ships the route-provider extension.
 AVSystemRouteController.supportedExtensionAvailable reports whether one is installed